q3769/conseq4j/README.md

 ### More details

-This default conseq has all capacities unbounded
+This default conseq has all capacities unbounded, including max concurrency and totoal task queue size.
 ```
 ConcurrentSequencer conseqDefault = ConcurrentSequentialExecutors.newBuilder().build(); // all default
 ```

-This conseq has max concurrency of 10, total task queue size 200. i.e. Each sequential executor has a task queue size of 20 (200/10).
+This conseq has max concurrency of 10, total task queue size of 200. i.e. Each sequential executor has a task queue size of 20 (200/10).
 ```
 ConcurrentSequencer conseq = ConcurrentSequentialExecutors.newBuilder().ofSize(10).withTotalTaskQueueSize(200).build();
 ```